NBANDROIDTEAM/NBANDROID-V2/README.md

 * and many other things

-# How to run/debug this plugin from Netbeans
+# How to run/debug this plugin from NetBeans
 This plugin depends on Gradle Support plugin.
 You need to add it to platform folder.

-* Install Gradle Support plugin to Netbeans
+* Install Gradle Support plugin to NetBeans
-* Make copy of Netbeans directory
+* Make copy of NetBeans directory
 * Copy .netbeans/NB_Version/modules/org-netbeans-gradle-project.jar to NB_COPY/extide/modules/
 * Copy .netbeans/NB_Version/modules/ext folder to NB_COPY/extide/modules/
 * Copy .netbeans/NB_Version/update_tracking/org-netbeans-modules-options-java.xml to NB_COPY/extide/update_tracking/